 What software enables agile project management?

-There are numerous software tools that claim to help teams with agile project management.
-According to TechRepublic, the following tools are the five leading agile project management tools in 2022:
+There are numerous software tools that aim to help teams with agile project management.

 This package offers many tools such as sprint workflow automation.
 It allows teams to automate sprint assignments based on workload.
 ClickUp also offers a simple way to manage bug and issue tracking.
 It enables teams to identify bugs, transform them into tasks, and then assign these tasks to team members.
 ClickUp also features customizable reports and dashboards.
 Also, teams can start out of the gate quickly with ClickUp because there are pre-set project management templates they can use to get started quickly.